Many things matter about a neighborhood, but the first thing most people notice

 Did you know that the Poughkeepsie City Center neighborhood has more

-Jamaican and Haitian ancestry people living in it than nearly
+Jamaican and Dominican ancestry people living in it than nearly

-this neighborhood's residents have Jamaican ancestry and 1.5% have Haitian ancestry.
+this neighborhood's residents have Jamaican ancestry and 4.2% have Dominican ancestry.

 Notable & Unique: Car Ownership

-exclusive analysis shows that the Poughkeepsie City Center neighborhood has
+three.
+But households in the Poughkeepsie City Center neighborhood buck

 all.
 This is more carless households than NeighborhoodScout found in